DSanCab968/DDNS/README.md

 # Practice 3 -- Dynamic DNS

-The objective of this practice is to create a dynamic DNS using a three virtual machines: DHCP server, DNS server and a client.
+The aim of this practice is to create a dynamic DNS using a three virtual machines: DHCP server, DNS server and a client.

 ![Esquema proyecto](Esquema.png)